wp-plugins/sportspress/readme.txt

 As an example, in Association Football, Pts would be 1 descending, and GD would be 2 descending.
 This means that the leading team is the team with the most points, then the highest goal difference (GD).

-Outcomes are very similar to results but you can only have one outcome per team per event.
-An outcome determines the ultimate result (win, draw, loss, etc.) of an event.
-Examples of outcomes are: W, D, L, and OT.

-= Player Settings =
+= Metrics =

-Manage the metrics and statistics you would like to track for each player.

-Metrics are useful for variables like their height, weight, hobbies, etc. that will be displayed on player profile pages.
+Metrics are static values associated with players, and are useful for variables like height, weight, hobbies, etc. that will be displayed on player profile pages.
 When you create a new metric, remember to select the position(s) that the metric applies to or it will not show up in player profiles.
 Metrics are independent of leagues, seasons, and teams.

+= Performance =

-Statistics are for keeping track of the performance variables like goals, assists, yellow cards, and red cards.
+Performance is for keeping track of the performance variables like goals, assists, yellow cards, and red cards.
 They are displayed on player profile pages, event pages, and player lists.
 Each player will have their own set of statistics for each event and league per season.
 You can choose whether to calculate the total or average of each variable by selecting from the “Calculate” dropdown menu.
 Be sure to select the position(s) that each statistic applies to so it shows up on the appropriate players' profile pages.

 == Frequently Asked Questions ==